Advertising

 Fukuoka District Court / Chuo District, Fukuoka City.

-Therefore, the testimony during the hearing highlighted that this was not an isolated incident.
-Erika had faced similar problems in the past, filing her tax returns years late.
-Witnesses, including her editor and even the original author of "Kusuriya no Hitorigoto," expressed concerns about the risks involved in this behavior, suggesting it could affect the continuity of her series.
+Therefore, the testimonies during the hearing highlighted that this was not an isolated incident.
+Erika had faced similar problems in the past, submitting her tax returns years late.
+Witnesses, including her editor and even the original author of “Kusuriya no Hitorigoto,” expressed concerns about the risks involved in this behavior, suggesting it could affect the continuity of her series.

-Although, despite the difficulties, there is hope in the end.
-Erika has committed to regularizing her tax situation , paying all taxes owed in full, including late payment interest.
-Now, all that remains is to hope that this situation doesn't negatively impact her brilliant career as a manga artist.
+Although there are difficulties, there is hope in the end.
+Erika has committed to regularizing her tax situation, paying all taxes owed in full, including late payment interest.
+Now, we can only hope that this situation does not negatively impact her brilliant career as a manga artist.
 Her contribution to the world of manga, especially with her version of "Kusuriya no Hitorigoto," is immeasurable.

 Source: Mainichi Shimbun

-Kusuriya no Hitorigoto fans were scared, but they're doing well.
+Fans of Kusuriya no Hitorigoto were scared, but he's doing well.